Are these NYC fire hydrant and parking sign an ambush?

 - Sundays

-But, they do not allow you to violate the fire hydrant rule and park during those times and days within 15 feet of an NYC fire hydrant.
-In other words, only a sign that clearly and unequivocally permits parking on certain days and hours allow you to park within 15 feet of a fire hydrant.
+But, they do not allow you to violate the fire hydrant rule and park within 15 feet of an NYC fire hydrant nt during those times and days.
+In other words, only a sign that clearly and unequivocally permits parking on certain days and hours allows you to park within 15 feet of a fire hydrant.

-When it doubt, move along little doggie and save yourself $115.
+When in doubt, move along, little doggie, and save yourself $115.

-My sincere thanks to Alok who was kind enough to take this photograph and share his parking oasis with the rest of us.
-It is located at NW corner of Pierrepont & Henry Streets in Brooklyn.
+My sincere thanks to Alok, who was kind enough to take this photograph and share his parking oasis with the rest of us.
+This fire hydrant and friendly sign are at the NW corner of Pierrepont & Henry Streets in Brooklyn.
 Thanks, Alok!

 How counterintuitive is that?
 Good luck arguing with the uninformed warrior.
 Does it really pay to invest the time it will take to defend your position after you get the ticket?
 (Or perhaps could our friend Larry be trying to drum up business?)